pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 without any external lookups.
 Key here is that the XML-hierachy is preserved in RDF via, for example, `po:contains`.

-2. Named entity recognition, coreferencing, and named entity identification.
+2. Named entity recognition, co-referencing, and named entity identification.
-During this step, non-structural entities are extracted from the informaiton present in the structural elements in the form of text or attributes.
+During this step, non-structural entities are extracted from the information present in the structural elements in the form of text or attributes.
 The details of how this done are beyond the scope of this guide but it is important to note that an attempt is made to coreference -- i.e. match multiple bibliographic elements to the same non-